Daimler plans no special dividend from EADS sale

 "We will decide in due course on the exact date and procedure," he said.

-Daimler further said that Lagardere SCA, SOGEPA, SEPI and KfW have generally agreed not to sell any additional EADS shares on the market until the extraordinary shareholder meeting of EADS, however no later than July 31, 2013.
+Daimler further said that Lagardere SCA (LAGA.PA), SOGEPA, SEPI and KfW have generally agreed not to sell any additional EADS shares on the market until the extraordinary shareholder meeting of EADS, however no later than July 31, 2013.

 (Reporting By Christiaan Hetzner)